 More people than ever before now see divorce as a morally acceptable solution to severe marital problems.
 That is especially true of people over 50.
 The divorce rate in this age group has tripled since 1990.
 Marriage dissolution always means significant financial, emotional, and other changes.
 Sometimes these changes are good, and sometimes they are bad.
 Throughout the process, an attorney’s job is to advocate for clients and also provide them with solid advice.

-We take these responsibilities very seriously at the Law Offices of Martin A. Delaney III, Ltd. Each case begins with a conversation.
+We take these responsibilities very seriously at the Andrea Heckman Law.
+Each case begins with a conversation.
 After we understand your needs and goals, we formulate a plan of action.
 Then, we stick with that plan relentlessly because we never compromise your legal and financial rights.
 Furthermore, we keep you fully informed all along the way, so you can make the best possible choices.

 In 2016, lawmakers significantly reworked the Illinois Marriage and Dissolution of Marriage Statute.
 They made these changes to simplify the process, make the outcomes more consistent, and reflect the reality of modern Wheeling families.